 The degradation of a mechanism can become increasingly intricate when corrosion and erosion occur in the operating environment, and it is subject to substrate and fluid chemistry.
 For example, corrosion generates oxide layers that adhere poorly to the substrate and are susceptible to erosion.
 Erosion, in turn, can damage passive layers, leading to surface activation and accelerated corrosion.
 The key solution in such cases is to implement surface protection measures.

-Effects of Erosion and Corrosion on Your Pumping System
+Effects Of Erosion And Corrosion On Your Pumping System

 The mechanism can quickly degrade if an industrial pump system’s erosion and corrosion occur.
 The efficiency of the entire pumping system can be affected by erosion and corrosion, resulting in increased operational costs and reduced industrial output.
 This can lead to increased downtime for repairs and maintenance.

-1. Select the Right Material for Your Pump
+Select The Right Material For Your Pump

 To prevent problems caused by corrosion and erosion, it is essential to choose the appropriate material for your industrial centrifugal pump.
 If you opt for cast iron or carbon steel pumps, the maintenance cost increases due to the high corrosion rate, which may offset any potential savings.
 However, if you are willing to manage the maintenance costs associated with the corrosion rate, then carbon steel or cast-iron pumps may be suitable for your needs.
 Stagnant conditions and the presence of high levels of chlorine in the displaced fluid are also significant factors that can lead to erosion and corrosion in stainless steel pumps.

-1. Coating for Safety
+Coating For Safety

 By utilizing advanced coating techniques, you can increase the durability and efficiency of your industrial water pump.
 For example, applying a polymeric coating such as fusion-bonded epoxy to pump components can reduce the impact of corrosion and erosion while also enhancing the hydraulic performance of the pumping process.
 Other options for corrosion-resistant coatings include tungsten carbide coatings containing nickel, cobalt, and chrome.
 These custom coatings can be tailored to meet the specific needs of your applications.

-1. Upkeeping of Legacy Equipment
+Upkeeping Of Legacy Equipment

 By incorporating contemporary coating techniques as a component of a plant refurbishment plan, it is possible to increase the operational life of an industrial centrifugal pump.
 If a new pump design is necessary, selecting the most suitable base material and providing the best coating system for increased longevity is important.